HISTORICAL VILLAGES of the Apennines

 Corniolo is part of Santa Sofia municipality and it is 12-km distant from it.
 It used to be a feud of counts Guidi and it developed around the church of S. Pietro and the ancient city centre.

 3 km away, along the road to Premilcuore, we can find the botanic garde of Valbonella, 2 hectares of an open-air museum at 700 m.a.s.l.
 It was built by the State Forestry Corps in 1983 and it contains more than 500 different species typical of the Apennines flora.

 Travelling along the Provincial road toward the mountains and then following a track that starts on a hairpin turn, it is possible to reach the ruins of the ancient castle of Corniolo.

-From Corniolo you can also reach by walking the abandoned village of San Paolo in Alpe, in the Foreste Casentinesi National Park.
+From Corniolo you can also reach by walking the abandoned village of San Paolo in Alpe, in the National Park of the Casentino Forests.
 In the hamlet of Corniolino it is also possible to observe the bridge called “Ponte dei Ladroni” (Bridge of Thieves) on the forest road to San Paolo in Alpe.

 Indeed Corniolo is a good starting point for several hiking tracks that will take you along ancient mule tracks.

 On March 19th 2010 a huge landslide occurred just outside the village of Corniolo.
 The volume of rock was estimated at 4 million cubic metres, one of the greatest landslide in Italy over the last century!
 The road that connects the towns of Santa Sofia and Corniolo was closed for months and during that time Corniolo was reachable only through the forest road of Braccina.

 Now the road is accessible again, but the slope from where the landslide detached is still well visible although the vegetation is gradually repopulating it.